Leading a ride is one of the most essential contributions you

 Use Ride with GPS to develop a route with a map and a cue slip.
 You may want to “clean up” the route slip with spreadsheet or word-processing software to reduce it in size, and to add regroups and stops.
 Remember that it can be hard to read while a bike is moving, so make the print large, dark and easy to read.

 that will enhance the trip.
-If you plan to offer multiple paces (e.g., a B pace group and a C pace group), please note this in the description and indicate if there will be different leaders for each pace).
+If you plan to offer multiple paces (e.g., a B pace group and a C pace group), please note this and indicate if there will be different leaders for each pace).

-Be sure to enter your cell phone number and email.
-It is then listed on the ride posting and the route slip.
+Your cell phone number and email will be listed on the ride posting and the route slip.
 People can call ahead of time with questions, and during the ride for emergencies or mechanicals.

 If you have any questions about organizing the ride or want to do something unique, contact the Ride Director.

-Your ride will be listed on the SRCC website calendar and you will get an email once it is posted.
+Your ride will be listed on the SRCC website calendar.

 Additional Ride Information